urakubo/analyses_pips_camkii/README.md

 ### specification_datasets.py

 Analyses are conducted through two steps: the conversion of lammpstrj files into intermediate data files and the visualization based on the intermediate data.
-The "SpecDatasets" is a superclass of executable programs (bin/).
-In the methods of "SpecDatasets" class, the following instance variables must be defined:
+Their directories and filenames are specified by the instance variables of a superclass "SpecDatasets" in "specification_datasets.py."
+In the methods of "SpecDatasets", the instance variables below must be defined.
+They are referred by executable programs (bin/).

 | instance variable | variable type | content |
 | -------- | -------- | -------- |